appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 :::info

-If your organization does not have SSO and LDAP details configured, these authentication methods will not be visible in your Distribution Profile settings.
+If SSO and LDAP details are not configured for your organization, these authentication methods will not be visible in the Distribution Profile settings.

 :::